fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 - Accounts with transactions will be moved to the Archived folder
 - Archived accounts remain active in accounting, and their transactions still count towards your company accounts
 - Archived accounts are not available in the account selector
+- You cannot delete a default system account (eg. all accounts displayed under Operating Income), however, you can rename it.

 :::